-This species is classified as Vulnerable; the collection of wild animals for the pet trade is an ever-present threat.
+This species is classified as Critically Endangered; the collection of wild animals for the pet trade is an ever-present threat.

 African pancake tortoises are on a European Breeding Programme, which is co-ordinated across Europe by Tim Skelton, our curator of reptiles & amphibians here at Bristol Zoo Gardens.
 Several young pancake tortoises have been hatched successfully in the Zoo's incubators.

 We are co-ordinating a DNA project in partnership with U.W.E. and sponsored by the British Chelonia Group which aims to give Tim Skelton, our curator of reptiles & amphibians, a genetic knowledge of the entire European zoo population and to facilitate better breeding management and recommendations.